Vortox14/TravellersRestRedux/README.md

 * Quick crafting
 * Crops compelete a full stage of growth each night (including tree crops)
 * Reusable crops (grapes etc) can be harvested every day
-* Dump a list of items, crops or recipies to the console on startup.
+* Dump a list of items, crops or recipes to the console on startup.